helios-h2020/h.core-TrustManager/README.md

 ### How to use the dependencies ###

 To use the dependency in `build.gradle` of the "father" project, you should specify the last version available in Nexus, related to the last Jenkins's deploy.
-For example, to declare the dependency on the videocall module and the respective version:
+For example, to declare the dependency on the Trust Manager module and the respective version:

 `implementation 'eu.h2020.helios_social.core.trustmanager:trustmanager:1.0.19'`